 Calling outside of reasonable hours

 But what’s considered a “reasonable hour?”
 According to the FDCPA, anytime before 8 a.m. or after 9 p.m. is considered “inconvenient.”
-Legally, debt collectors may not call during those hours.
+Legally, a debt collector must not call during those hours.

 Calling you at work (after you’ve asked them not to)

-Legally, debt collectors can try to contact you at work.
-However, if you inform them (in writing or over the phone) that you’re not allowed to receive calls at work, they’re legally required to stop.
+Legally, collectors can try to contact you at work.
+However, if you inform them (in writing or over the phone) that you’re not allowed to receive calls at work, a debt collector must stop calling you at work.

 If you’ve observed your debt collector taking any of the above actions, file a complaint.

-How to send debt collectors away for good
+How to stop debt collection harassment for good

 Pay your debt